tiom4eg/TMC/README.md

 # TMC
-Randomixed text generation model based on Markov chains.
+Randomized text generation model based on Markov chains.

 # Structure
 `train.py` - trains new or existing model on some dataset, consisting of UTF-8 friendly .txt files